IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01a.md

 ## Setting up and running the simulation on the command line

-To set up and run the simulation on the command line you first create a parameter file `parm1a`
+To set up and run the simulation on the command line, we first create a parameter file that specifies the parameters of the simulation(s).
+Ours will be titled `parm1a` and its contents shall be:

     LATTICE="square lattice"
     T=2.269186